-This provides: Passwordless User, whereby we can create a user on the fly based on contextual information such as Device, Geo-location and Email, in which case a user is not asked to setup a password in order to not inhibit their browsing experience on an organisations website until such time as they do a credible transaction that would require further security measures such as buying the ticket above.
-In this case we can just prompt the user to set a password prior to purchasing the ticket through Progressive Profiling reducing the abandonment potential of a customer buying a service or product on our website.
+This provides Passwordless User, whereby we can create a user on the fly based on contextual information such as Device, Geo-location and Email, in which case a user is not asked to set up a password to not inhibit their browsing experience on an organisations website until they do a credible transaction that would require further security measures such as buying the ticket above.
+In this case, we can just prompt the user to set a password before purchasing the ticket through Progressive Profiling reducing the abandonment potential of a customer buying a service or product on our website.

 5) Okta Ventures

-One of their first businesses they chose to invest in was Trusted Key which is a fascinating enterprise wide solution that has been built to prevent identity fraud, improve security and enhance the consumer experience with password-less authentication and transaction authorisation.
+One of the first businesses they chose to invest in was Trusted Key, a fascinating enterprise-wide solution built to prevent identity fraud, improve security and enhance the consumer experience with password-less authentication and transaction authorisation.

 Oktane19 Guest Speakers & Sponsors

-Throughout the time we were there, there were a number of guest speakers we heard from, telling us their own stories and ideas for the future:
+Throughout the time we were there, there were several guest speakers we heard from, telling us their own stories and ideas for the future:

-A large amount of partners showed up for the event and were situated around the massive conference floor for conversations - some super interesting ideas and innovation coming into the mix!
+A large number of partners showed up for the event and were situated around the massive conference floor for conversations - some super interesting ideas and innovations coming into the mix!

-Overall an absolutely fantastic experience and a lot of insight gained on what's to come in the Identity & Cyber Security Space.
+Overall a fantastic experience and a lot of insight gained on what's to come in the Identity & Cyber Security Space.